anagha-0108/stm32-mini-data-logger/README.md

 ## Design decisions

 **Analog input:** Used the internal temp sensor (`ADC_CHANNEL_TEMPSENSOR`) since I had no external pot to wire up.
-Per RM0383 and the datasheet, it needs at least 10µs of sampling time — the closest available step in CubeMX is 480 cycles, so that's what I used.
+According to the reference manual for STM32F411xC/E (RM0383) and the datasheet, it needs at least
+10µs of sampling time — the closest available step in CubeMX is 480 cycles, so that's what I used.